 Companies should contact the ATO each tax-year to ascertain if there are any special tax treatments available to the petroleum sector i.e. accelerated depreciation and special deductions.
 Taxation ruling TR 2017/1 provides guidance on the deductions for mining and petroleum exploration expenditure.

 The public business and international groups page on the ATO website provides details about what support is provided by the ATO to large business.
 The page also provides a link to how taxpayers can manage their tax risks.

 A capital gain or capital loss is generally the difference between what it cost you to acquire a capital asset and what you received when you disposed of it.

 Tax is paid on capital gains.
 The tax forms part of income tax and is not considered a separate tax, although it is generally referred to as Capital Gains Tax (CGT).

 A capital loss cannot be claimed against income but can be used to reduce a capital gain in the same income year.
 If the capital losses exceed the capital gains or a capital loss is made in an income year in which there are no capital gains, the taxpayer can generally carry the loss forward and deduct it against capital gains in future years.

 Selling assets is the most common way to make a capital gain or loss.
 CGT also applies to intangible assets such as business goodwill.
-Further information is available at www.ato.gov.au/cgt.
+Further information on Capital Gains Tax (CGT) is available on the ATO website.